PolkachuIntern/treasury_proposals/polkachu_2021q4_maintenance.md

 | Exchange Rate KSM/USD| $265.76 (10-day average between 1/9 and 1/18 on Subscan |
 | Proposal (KSM)| 9.57 |

-Since the amount is small, we put the whole expense in this Kusama proposal and will not submit the separate proposal on Polkadot.
+Since the amount is small, we put the whole expense in this Kusama proposal and will not submit a separate proposal on Polkadot.

 ## Q4 2021 Recap
 We started our Kusama/Polkadot journey in May 2021.
 In the last 7 months, our site has attracted more and more users, reaching an all-time high of 722 unique users in Dec 2021.